 “The composite organization no longer needed to pay the annual subscription costs or maintenance fees for older applications.
 The company executives told Forrester that it took an average of nine months to implement SAP S/4HANA.”

 Naturally, the implementation times reported are far less than the implementation for ECC, which is a one-year minimum, but often has implementations stretch to 2 or 3 years or more.
 This is true even though S/4HANA is far less mature than ECC, and immature products take longer than mature products to implement.
 Every single SAP reported implementation duration is shockingly fast.

 However, when information that SAP does not control is reported, the timeline is quite long.
 In the case of the Lidl failure, it was a total of 7 years, with S/4HANA being a subcomponent of that as they transitioned to S/4HANA after beginning with ECC.
-Haribo, another failure was also 7 years.
-Yet the companies interviewed by Forrester averaged 9 months?
+Haribo, another failure, was also seven years.
+Yet the companies interviewed by Forrester averaged nine months?
 If we include the implementation duration of Lidl and Haribo, what happens to the average of Forrester’s sample?
 Forrester did not even have to interview these companies as the duration and cost was published due to the projects failing.